 Deep disease in the posterior cul-de-sac is one of the few locations where lesion presence actually correlates with a specific symptom — dyspareunia.
 The intensity of pain has been correlated with depth of invasion, with the most severe pain seen when disease extends 6mm or more below the peritoneal surface.
 Both perineural inflammation and direct nerve infiltration have been observed.

-Research has identified a specific mechanism: IL-1β directly stimulates nerve growth factor (NGF) expression in endometriosis, promoting local nerve growth around lesions.
+Research has identified a specific cellular mechanism: IL-1β (an inflammatory chemical) directly stimulates nerve growth factor (NGF) expression in endometriosis, promoting local nerve growth around lesions.
 NGF and its receptor TrkA are significantly elevated in tissue from women with deep dyspareunia compared to women without.
 This nerve growth is associated with more severe sexual pain.

 Endometriosis is associated with pelvic floor muscle hypertonia.
 When you experience pain during sex, your muscles reflexively tense — a protective mechanism.
 Your pelvic floor is saying, "Something bad is happening, we need to brace."
 That tension is adaptive in the moment but becomes maladaptive over time.